 PALM-3000 and its back-end instruments are optimized for high-angular resolution science at visible and near-infrared wavelengths.
 As the world's highest order adaptive optics system, PALM-3000 corrects for atmospheric turbulence to an unprecedented degree using a new 3,388 actuator Xinetics deformable mirror in conjunction with the former 349 actuator Xinetics DM and separate fast tip-tilt mirror.
 Wavefront sensing requires a bright natural guide star in proximity to the science target.

-PALM-3000 will be available for PHARO science, shared-risk SWIFT science, and private instrument observations in 2014B.
+PALM-3000 will be available for PHARO science, shared-risk SWIFT science, and private instrument observations in 2015A.

-PALM-3000 is operational and working through a period of performance optimization.
-Wavefront correction to date has demonstrated performance in the range of 140-150 nm RMS wavefront error (equivalent to peak K-Strehl = 85%), which is not yet at the ultimate expected performance level of 105 nm RMS (the 105nm requirement is for a V = 5 guide star (in median seeing conditions).
+- PALM-3000 is operational and working through a period of 32x and 8x performance optimization.
+Wavefront correction in 64x has demonstrated performance in the range of 130-140 nm RMS wavefront error (equivalent to K-Strehl = 87%), which is nearing the ultimate expected performance level of 105 nm RMS (the 105 nm requirement is for a V = 5 guide star in median seeing conditions).
+The peak performance of PALM-3000 in excellent seeing (0.3" Ks) is 94% K-Strehl, corresponding to 85 nm RMS (July 2014).

 Measured Performance vs. NGS Brightness

-We have successfully commissioned the 32x pupil sampling mode during our engineering night on March 22, 2013.
-The Palomar staff can now operate P3K in both 64x and 32x pupil sampling modes.
+- We have successfully commissioned the 32x pupil sampling mode during our engineering night on March 22, 2013.
+The Palomar staff can now operate P3K in the 32x pupil sampling mode.

 Expected System Capabilities

-For 2014B, PALM-3000 will support natural guide star wavefront sensing (only) in the following correction modes:
+For 2015A, PALM-3000 will support natural guide star wavefront sensing (only) in the following correction modes:

 PALM-3000 correction will be best in the direction of the guide star, and fall off due to atmospheric anisoplanatism.
 The corrected field of view diameter will vary with conditions, but is generally expected to be between 1-2 arcmin diameter in K-band, decreasing to 10-20 arcsec in I-band.